programminghistorian/jekyll/en/ipp.md

 - An invitation to our [Annual General Meeting](https://beta.companieshouse.gov.uk/company/12192946) as an Advisory Member (one individual per Partner).
 - An annual breakdown of expenditure.
 - Acknowledgement of your contribution on our website.
-- The right to use Programming Historian Institutional Partner Programme membership in marketing activities.
+- The right to use *Programming Historian* Institutional Partner Programme membership in marketing.
 - Ad hoc advice from our team on running an open access publication, implementing multilingual publishing workflows, or adapting _Programming Historian_ articles for a workshop environment (on request, not including formal consultancy).
 - For library partners: a list of articles published by all Programming Historian journals (on request).

 ## Signing Up

 <div class="alert alert-info">
-To become a Institutional Partner, please email James Baker at <a href="mailto:programminghistorian@gmail.com">programminghistorian@gmail.com</a> with "Institutional Partners Programme" in the subject line.
+To become a Institutional Partner, please email <a href="mailto:programminghistorian@gmail.com">Dr. James Baker</a> with "Institutional Partners Programme" in the subject line.
 Your email should include the following information:

 <ul>
 <li>Your Name</li>